Eliposin/PyramidPlunderGame/README.md

     Jon

-A 2-D Platformer following the Metroid style game play designed by (Brandon?).
+A 2-D Platformer following the Metroid style game play.

 ====================================